jincheng9/R-in-Action/part1/notes.md

 [1] 8 6 4 NA NA NA 10
 ```
 x <- x[1:3] would shrink it back to three elements again.<br>
+4. Pay attention to package priority: for example, the function filter() exists in both
+package 'stats' and package 'dplyr', if we want to use the filter in dplyr, we need to use dplyr::filter()
+or load package 'dplyr' later than package 'stats'. <br>
 5. R doesn't have scalar values.
 Scalars are represented as one-element assignment.<br>
 6. Indices in R start at 1, not at 0. <br>
 7. Variables can't be declared.
 They come into existence on first assignment.